MattRice12/SQL-practice/queries.md

 # BETWEEN
 The BETWEEN operator is used to filter the result set within a certain range.
 The values can be numbers, text or dates.

+# IN
+The IN conditional operator is really a set membership test operator.
+That is, it is used to test whether or not a value (stated before the keyword IN) is "in" the list of values provided after the keyword IN.

 # AND OR
 AND and OR are special operators that you can use with WHERE to filter the query on two or more conditions.